Ray M. Balyeat, M.D.,FASRS

 Pediatric Ophthalmologist & Adult Strabismus

 Dr. Kali B. Cole, a Tulsa native, attended Vanderbilt University for her undergraduate studies and graduated in 1997.
 After completing her Masters in Public Health from the University of Oklahoma Health Sciences Center (OUHSC) in 1998, she then graduated from OUHSC with her MD in 2003.
 She completed her residency in Ophthalmology at the University of Alabama- Birmingham (UAB) in 2007 and her fellowship in Pediatric Ophthalmology and Strabismus at the Medical University of South Carolina (MUSC) in 2008.
-Dr. Cole remained on faculty at MUSC as Assistant Professor in Pediatric Ophthalmology and Adult Strabismus for two years before returning to Tulsa in … (continued)
+Dr. Cole remained on faculty at MUSC as Assistant Professor in Pediatric Ophthalmology and Adult Strabismus for two years before returning … (continued)

 Shannon G. Cox, M.D.